JAN. FEB. MAR. 2021

 Open Source is a collaborative, multi-faceted digital-theatre-lab that aims to question what we can make, where we can make it and who can be involved.

-Funded by Arts Council of Wales, we will be supporting multiple artists/creatives to invest in the exploration of new technology and mediums by hosting three digital residencies.
+Funded by Arts Council of Wales, we will be supporting Artists/Areatives, investing in the exploration of new technology and creative mediums by hosting three digital residencies.

 There will also be workshops, talking shops, online discussion sessions and opportunities to participate as an active audience offering insight.